Petrov type I Condition and Dual Fluid Dynamics: On finite cutoff surface

 \section{On finite cutoff surface}

-In this section, with the non-relativistic stress tensor of fluid dual to vacuum Einstein gravity at finite cutoff surface given in~\cite{Compere:2011dx}, we will firstly check whether the Petrov type $I$ condition is satisfied or not at higher order.
-Then we impose the Petrov type $I$ condition to reduce the gravity into the dual non-relativistic hydrodynamics.
+In this section, with the non-relativistic stress tensor of fluid dual to vacuum Einstein gravity at finite cutoff surface given in~\cite{Compere:2011dx}, we will firstly check whether the Petrov type \I condition is satisfied or not at higher orders.
+Then we impose the Petrov type \I condition to reduce the gravity to the dual non-relativistic hydrodynamics.
 With the ingoing Rindler metric

 the induced metric at the finite cutoff surface $r=r_c$ is

 The Hamiltonian constraint becomes $\Ha=0$, where